 Australian actress Nicole Kidman admits to having an extreme fear of butterflies.
 As a young schoolgirl in Australia, she came home from school to find “the biggest butterfly on Earth” waiting to greet her at her front gate.
 She’s been traumatized since.
 She tried to confront her phobia by visiting the butterfly exhibit at the American Museum of Natural History, but she crumbled and ran out of the building.

 Fear may serve a purpose when it prevents us from doing something harmful or dangerous.
 But most of our phobias are unjustified.
 These kinds of fears can prevent us from having many wonderful experiences such as the joy of observing a beautiful butterfly.
 So don’t be afraid and let fear rule your life.
 Enjoy the butterflies!

 Butterflies have played a large role in Native American culture.
-Native American tribes all had their own unique meanings for the butterfly.
-Native Americans have a strong spiritual connection to nature, which was often represented through the butterfly.
-They often decorated their clothes, teepees, and possessions with butterflies.
+Given the large diversity between tribes and regions, tribes all have their own unique names, knowledge, and experience for the butterfly.
+Native Americans have a strong spiritual connection to nature, which is often represented through the butterflies.
+They often decorate their clothes, teepees, and possessions with butterflies.

 For the Blackfeet, the butterfly was associated with sleeping and dreaming.
 They believed that butterflies delivered dreams.
 It was the custom for a Blackfoot woman to embroider the sign of a butterfly on a small piece of buckskin and tie this in her baby’s hair when she wishes it to go to sleep.
 At the same time, she sings to the child a lullaby in which the butterfly is asked to come flying about and put the child to sleep.